 Missoula Aging Services is the designated Area Agency on Aging for Missoula and Ravalli Counties.
-Established in 1982 by the Missoula County Commissioners with a modest budget of $279,000 and a staff of five, we began by providing a small congregate meal program, Meals on Wheels, RSVP and the Foster Grandparent Program.
+Established in 1982 by the Missoula County Commissioners with a modest budget of $279,000 and a staff of five, we began by providing a small congregate meal program, Meals on Wheels, RSVP (Volunteer Program) and the Foster Grandparent Program.
 In 2006, the agency became an Aging and Disability Resource Center to ensure efficient use of resources in serving adults of all ages with disabilities.
-Thirty-four years later, we stand strong with a staff of 45 and a budget of more than $3.9 million.
-Last year we served more than 34,000 individuals.
-We are proud not only of our years, but also of our many accomplishments.
+Thirty-five years later, we stand strong with a staff of 45 and a budget of more than $4 million.
+Last year we served more than 30,000 individuals.
+We are proud of our years and thankful for those who have made our many accomplishments possible.

 Will experience a 55% increase in the 65 and older population between 2000 and 2030.

 Is expected to rank in the top five states with the highest percentage of Americans over 65 per capita by 2020.

 10,000 people are turning 65 every day and that level will continue for the next 18 years.